Fornication/Arkays-Commandment/README.md

 ## Other Post Installation FAQ

-### Tweaking the ENB
+### Adding and Tweaking the ENB

-- You have the option of disabling the ENB completely, something that I personally do since my GPU isn't the best.
+-By default, ENB is not enabled, but is optionally included if you want to add it yourself.
+The reason why I chose to do it this way is that by simply including the ENB files in your Skyrim folder, even if ENB is disabled, you can lose 5-10 FPS depending on your rig.
+You can follow the following steps to enable ENB:

+	- Navigate to your install folder for Arkay's Commandment -> open the 'Tools' folder -> copy the folder there called 'Stock Game'
+	- Navigate back to your install folder where the 'Tools' Folder exists, and paste your 'Stock Game' folder
+	- This will add all the relevant ENB files directly into your stock game directory where SkyrimSE.exe is located and is all you have to do.

+- If you choose to add the ENB but want to disable it temporarily, you have the option to.
 Open the ENB GUI [shift+enter], click 'useEffect' to toggle it off and then press 'Save Configuration' on the top left.

 - If you're really struggling with FPS but want the color correction and realism, disable the following in the ENB GUI [shift+enter] and press 'Save Configuration' on the top left: